 Some tropes that are cyclic:

-- The Alleged Car (depending on the decade, economy/electric cars are either seen as the sign of a thoughtful, world-conscious protagonist or a slick street racing enthusiast, or effeminate crap made by Evil Foreigners out to destroy America, and worshipped by cash-strapped nerds.
-For larger cars, the driver will either be a nail-biting Badass or a thoughtless conservative who hates the enviroment almost as much as they hate themselves)
+- The Alleged Car: Depending on the decade, economy/electric cars are either seen as the sign of a thoughtful, world-conscious protagonist or a slick street racing enthusiast, or effeminate crap made by Evil Foreigners out to destroy America, and worshipped by cash-strapped nerds.
+For larger cars, the driver will either be a nail-biting badass or a thoughtless conservative who hates the environment almost as much as they hate themselves.

-- Hair Colors (Hair of Gold, Heart of Gold to Dumb Blonde to Blondes are Evil and back again, with brunette always being the Foil for wherever blonde is today, and red hair being a more Hot Blooded version of brunette.)
+- Hair Colors: Hair of Gold, Heart of Gold to Dumb Blonde and back again, with brunette always being the Foil for wherever blonde is today, and red hair being a more Hot-Blooded version of brunette.

 - Joisey: The stereotypical view of New Jersey was never completely true or an exaggeration, as pretty much anybody who is actually from or has actually been to New Jersey will tell you.
 This trope was used with less and less frequency, until something horrific happened, causing the trope to rise from the dead.